Siamese conquest of Lan Na (1774–1775): Lanna under Burmese rule

 Ong Kham ruled Chiang Mai peacefully for thirty-two years until his death in 1759 and was succeeded by his son Ong Chan.
-However, Ong Chan was deposed by his younger brother who gave the throne to another Buddhist monk in 1761.
+However, Ong Chan was deposed by his younger brother who gave the throne to another Buddhist monk, Khihut in 1761.
 In 1762, King Naungdawgyi, son and successor of Alaungpaya, sent his general Abaya Kamani to lead the army of 7,000 men to invade Chiang Mai.
 The Burmese laid siege on Chiang Mai for seven months until Chiang Mai fell to the Burmese in August 1763.
 The former king Ong Chan and nearly the whole populace of Chiang Mai were deported to Burma.
 King Hsinbyushin appointed Abaya Kamani as the Burmese governor of Chiang Mai.
 Therefore, Chiang Mai came under Burmese rule again.
 The Burmese then used Lanna as the base to invade Ayutthaya from the north, leading to the Fall of Ayutthaya in 1767.

 An animal hunter named Thipchang was declared as the local ruler of Lampang in 1732 with the title of Phaya Sulawaluechai.
 Thipchang ruled Lampang until his demise in 1759.
 Another pretender took the city of Lampang, prompting Thipchang's son Chaikaew to seek support from the Burmese court of Ava.
 The Burmese took Lampang in 1764 and installed Chaikaew as the ruler of Lampang under Burmese suzerainty.
 Abaya Kamani, the Burmese governor of Chiang Mai, died in 1769.
 He was succeeded by Thado Mindin (သတိုးမင်းထင်, known in Thai sources as Po Myowun ဗိုလ်မြို့ဝန်, โป่มะยุง่วน) as Burmese governor of Chiang Mai.
 Thado Mindin pursued assimilation policies on Lanna and reduced the power of local native Lanna nobles.
 Thado Mindin held Chaikaew as political hostage in Chiang Mai, leaving Chaikaew's son Kawila to oversee the affairs in Lampang on behalf of his father.